TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 So what is a branch?
 Based off of your exposure, you might be visualizing a branch as a group of commits.
 This actually isn't the case! **A branch is actually a pointer to a single commit!** Hearing this your first thought might be *"Well if a branch is just a finger pointing at a single commit, how does that single commit know about all the commits that came before it?"*.
 The answer to the question is very simple, each commit is also a pointer, and points to the commit that came before it!
 Wow.
 This might be a lot to take in, so let's take a moment to absorb that fact.

 Now that you've had a second to gather your thoughts and attempt to wrap your head around this concept, it might help to go back and look at a concrete example of pointers we used in this lesson.
 Let's think back to our use of `git rebase -i HEAD~3`.
 If you can remember, this command lets us edit the last 3 commits.
-Do you have any guesses on how git knew which 3 commits to edit?
+Do you have any guesses on how Git knew which 3 commits to edit?
 That's right, by using pointers!
 We start at HEAD, a special pointer for keeping track of the branch you're currently on.
 HEAD points to our most recent commit in the current branch.
 That commit points to the commit made directly before it, which we can call commit 2.
 That commit does the exact same, and points to the commit before it, which we can call commit 3.
 That's how `git rebase -i HEAD~3` starts with a HEAD pointer, and then uses more pointers to see which three commits to edit.

 You might be feeling overwhelmed at this point, so let's recap what we've learned.
 A branch is simply a pointer to a single commit.
 A commit is a snapshot, and a pointer at the commit directly behind it in history.
 That's it!